-->

 Executive summary

 Crypto miners are determined in their objective of mining in other people's resources.
-Proof of this is one of the latest samples identified with AT&T Alien Labs, with at least 100 different loaders and at least 4 different stages to ensure their miner and backdoor run smoothly in the infected systems.
+Proof of this is one of the latest samples identified with LevelBlue Labs, with at least 100 different loaders and at least 4 different stages to ensure their miner and backdoor run smoothly in the infected systems.

 Key takeaways: